 Balcke Dürr, a business that provides heat exchangers and other related components primarily to the European and Asian power generation markets, historically has been the most significant of our power generation businesses.
 Weak demand within the European power generation markets has resulted in continuing declines in the business's revenues and profitability.
 For example, revenue from 2014 to 2015 declined 37.9%, and during 2015 the business incurred a net loss of \$39.6.
-In response to these financial trends and results, we performed an in-depth strategic review of the business during the first half of 2016.
-Based on such review, we concluded that a sale of Balcke Dürr would be our best strategic option for the business.
+In response to these financial trends and results, we performed an in-depth strategic review of the business.
 Thus, towards the end of the second quarter of 2016, we initiated efforts to sell Balcke Dürr.
 As these efforts progressed during the third quarter of 2016, only a limited number of parties expressed interest in acquiring the business.
 As a result, the business did not meet the "held for sale" criteria as of the end of the third quarter of 2016.
-In November 2016, we began negotiations for the sale of Balcke Dürr and completed the sale on December 30, 2016 to a subsidiary of matures AG (the "Buyer"), which allowed Balcke Dürr to meet the "held for sale" criteria as of the end of the fourth quarter of 2016.
+In November 2016, we began negotiations for the sale of Balcke Dürr to meet the "held for sale" criteria as of the end of the subsidiary of matures AG (the "Buyer"), which allowed Balcke Dürr to meet the "held for sale" criteria as of the fourth quarter of 2016.